-SandRidge Energy Inc. (SD), the oil producer that lost more than one-third of its market value this year, faces rising shareholder mistrust amid calls for new leadership and a clearer company strategy.
+SandRidge Energy Inc. (SD:US), the oil producer that lost more than one-third of its market value this year, faces rising shareholder mistrust amid calls for new leadership and a clearer company strategy.

 SandRidge ought to fire Chairman and Chief Executive Officer Tom Ward, appoint new directors and consider selling the entire company, Mount Kellett Capital Management LP said in a letter to the board today.
 Mount Kellett, holder of 4.5 percent of SandRidge’s stock, also said a plan to sell reserves in the Permian Basin announced by the company on Nov.
 8 should be delayed until a new management team and board are in place.